gvwilson/10-safety/README.md

 -   An **insider threat** who may have legitimate access to accounts and devices
     -   Boris (professor of medicine) targeted by Bethany (university IT staff)
     -   Boris has agreed to serve as an expert witness for a large chemical company in an upcoming liability trial
+        -   Should recognize that he's more likely to be a target and take heightened precautions for a while
     -   Bethany has been asked by friends to find out what he is going to say in order to discredit his testimony

-## Rule 2: Digital security is rarely the weakest link.
+## Rule 3: Digital security is rarely the weakest link.

 -   At an airport several years ago, heard a professor of computer science try to re-set an online account over the phone
-    -   Full name, address, date of birth, and what was almost certainly their mother's maiden name…
+    -   Full name, address, date of birth, and what was almost certainly their mother's maiden name...
-    -   …all loudly enough to be heard by two dozen people
+    -   ...all loudly enough to be heard by two dozen people
+    -   Lacked good habits
--   On that same trip, a stranger (also a computer science professor, but a stranger) asked me to watch their laptop while they went to the washroom
+-   On that same trip, a stranger (also a computer science professor) asked me to watch their laptop while they went to the washroom
     -   They were logged in to several online accounts at the time
+    -   Lacked situational awareness
--   Moral of the stories is that safety comes from habits, not technology
+-   Moral of the stories is that safety comes from good habits, not technology
-    -   Technology should make security the easy default—people should need to know which links to click—but a lot of what we use was designed in a more innocent time
+-   Technology should make security the easy default (people should need to know which links to click)
+    -   But a lot of what we use was designed in a more innocent time
     -   Things haven't gotten better in the last 20 years
 -   **Social engineering** is far more common than hacking
     -   E.g., trick someone into giving you their password so you don't have to break in digitally

-## Rule 3: Put on your own hard hat.

--   Can't rely on companies to protect us
+-   Often capitalizes on people's desire to be helpful
-    -   As recently as ten years ago we could blame the lack of legal liability for data breaches on the law being slow to catch up
-    -   Today, it's clear that the law hasn't caught up because large tech companies don't want it to
-    -   Weekly reports of data breaches have minimal impact on profitability and no individual ever goes to jail
--   Much of what companies force us to go through online is actually counter-productive **security theater**
-    -   "Counter-productive" because it encourages us to cut corners in ways that actually make us *less* safe
-    -   E.g., forcing people to change passwords every 3 months encourages poor password choice (and writing them down)
+    -   See discussion of MFA in Rule 6

 ## Rule 4: Think before opening.

 -   Documents can contain code that automatically executes when the document is opened
-    -   Microsoft Office is particularly notorious for this
+    -   Microsoft Word and Excel is particularly notorious for this
+    -   Nested attachments: scanners don't look for a macro in an spreadsheet in a ZIP file in an attachment
 -   Most websites run code in your browser
 -   Attempts to get you to open email attachments, click on a link, install software, or log in are called **phishing** attacks
 -   Do not open email attachments without first running them through a virus scanner
     -   Even if you trust the person who sent it, because their computer might just have been compromised
-    -   You'll often have to break this rule in the real world because you have to get your job done
+    -   **Nested attachments** (e.g., Word documents inside Zip files) are particularly difficult for scanners to handle
+-   Using Google Docs means you don't have to download...
+    -   ...but now you're giving all of your data to a company whose business model is to sell your personal information to unaccountable third parties
+-   Don't click links in emails without checking them first
+    -   Hover over and see if it matches the site it claims to be
+    -   Log into the site yourself rather than following the provided link
+    -   Takes more time, but less than fixing your credit rating
 -   When opening a web site, check the real domain name in the URL
     -   Even this is tricky: `wwwpaypal.com` is a different domain than `www.paypal.com`
     -   `paypaI.com` (with an upper-case 'I' instead of a lower-case 'l') is different again
 -   **Spearphishing** (targeted attacks using data harvested from other victims) are even more tempting
--   Password managers keep track of sites and aren't fooled by similar-seeming letters
 -   Verify suspicious emails (e.g., call people)
--   And verify instructions as well (e.g., password reset instructions from IT departments)
+-   Verify instructions as well (e.g., password reset instructions from IT departments)
     -   Many IT departments send out instructions that are indistinguishable from spearphishing attacks
     -   Which just trains people to be victims